How To Freeze Raw Eggs

 The best method for freezing several eggs together

-This is best if you know you have a recipe that uses a certain amount of eggs, so you can freeze that amount for breakfast casseroles like this egg, sausage, and hashbrown casserole that uses six whole eggs.
+This is best if you know you have a recipe that calls for a certain amount of eggs, so you can freeze that amount for breakfast casseroles like this egg, sausage, and hashbrown casserole, which uses 6 whole eggs.

 Expert tip: It’s best to crack each egg individually in a small bowl to make sure it is still fresh and not rotten before adding to a whole batch of eggs.